kylelindgren/RAVEN-code-style/README.md

-# roscpp Code Format
+# Raven Code Style
-Why waste your valuable development time formatting code manually when we are trying to build amazing robots?
+This project includes two files for ensuring code compliance with common Raven style conventions:
+*.clang_format
+**configuration file used by clang to clean up whitespace errors *cpplint_raven.py

 The repo contains an auto formatting script for the [ROS C++ Style Guidelines](http://wiki.ros.org/CppStyleGuide).